Updated June 4, 2026

 |---|---|---|---|

-| Long-form video | $0.50–$25 | Pre-roll + 2–4 mid-rolls | Full targeting, premium ad slots |
+| Long-form video | $0.50 to $25 | Pre-roll + 2 to 4 mid-rolls | Full targeting, premium ad slots |

-| YouTube Shorts | $0.03–$0.08 | Pre-roll only (when served) | Pooled revenue model |
+| YouTube Shorts | $0.03 to $0.08 | Pre-roll only (when served) | Pooled revenue model |

-Check any YouTube channel's value — free
+Check any YouTube channel's value, free

 Live earnings estimates, CPM data, and sponsorship rates.
 No sign-up needed.

-Creator Economy Analyst · CheckTheWorth
+Founder · CheckTheWorth

 Related Articles